infonetlijian/Large-Scale-Satellite-Network-Simulator-LSNS/README.md

 # Development

-The basic program structure of LSNS follows [ONE][1] simulator, you can modify the code and develop your own function by using IDE like Eclipse or Intellij idea.
+The basic program structure of LSNS follows [ONE][1] simulator, you can  modify the code and develop your own function by using IDE such as Eclipse or Intellij idea.
+The main function is "ONE-Extended-Simulator/core/DTNSim.java".

 [1]: https://akeranen.github.io/the-one/